gkapetanakis/IntelliQ/frontend/README.md

-# Svelte + Vite Frontend Application
+## Info

-Frontend implemented using Svelte and Vite.
-We used the barebones Vite initialization for Svelte without any extra tools such as SvelteKit etc.
-This app implements the "Answer Questionnaire" use case of our project.
+The frontend is implemented using Svelte and Vite.
+The barebones Vite initialization for Svelte without any extra tools (such as SvelteKit) was used.
+Currently, only the "Answer Questionnaire" use case of the project is implemented.